Frequently Asked Questions

 - You cannot control some of the configuration options of Foundry, such as:

-- You cannot choose the port the server runs on
+- The port the server runs on

-- File uploads into the Data folder is disabled and file uploads need to use the Assets Library (transparently done for you through the Forge module)
+- File uploads into the Data folder is disabled, and file uploads need to use the Assets Library (transparently done for you through the Forge module)